 Healthy Food Choices

-- From the USDA Food and Nutrition Information Center, Food and Nutrition Fun for Children is an online resource for parents, teachers, educators, and childcare providers interested in materials that will create a food and nutrition awareness in children while teaching them the ABCís of healthy eating.
+- From the USDA Food and Nutrition Information Center, Child Nutrition and Health is an online resource for parents, teachers, educators, and childcare providers interested in materials that will create a food and nutrition awareness in children while teaching them the ABCís of healthy eating.

 - CulinarySchools.org provides information on health and nutrition for kids, including a list of healthy food choices and tips on how to maintain a good attitude toward fitness and weight.